rnem/aws/practice-questions/README.md

 I have released some practice exams with answers to help individuals study, prepare, and test their knowledge for different AWS Certifications before taking the final tests.

+:warning: These practice exams **are NOT** Amazon Web Services Exam Dumps :warning:

 - [AWS Certified Cloud Practitioner](AWS-Certified-Cloud-Practitioner)
 - [AWS Certified Solutions Architect Associate](AWS-Certified-Solutions-Architect-Associate)
 - [AWS Certified Solutions Developer Associate](AWS-Certified-Developer-Associate)